mconlon17/simple-vivo-book/Educational-Background.md

 The field of study enumeration is managed by hand -- if you have fields of study that you would like to be able to represent in VIVO, edit the `field_enum.txt` file with a text editor and add a row for each such field of study.

-## get and update as always

-1. Edit the `sv.cfg` file to provide the query parameters for your VIVO.
-Your system administrator can help you with this.
+## Procedure

-1. Run get:  `python sv.py -a get`
+1. Get the existing educational backgrounds into a spreadsheet.
+To do this, run get:  `python sv.py -a get` The result will be a `degrees.txt` file.
-The result will be a `degrees.txt` file which you can open in a spreadsheet to edit the degrees for your people.
-Every value you enter in each of the columns should be a value in one of the enumerations.
+1. Edit `degrees.txt` in a spreadsheet program to update the values of existing degrees, or add new degrees -- one degree per row.
+Every value you enter in each of the columns must be a value in one of the enumerations.
 Each column has its own enumeration.
 1. Edit your enumerations as needed to provide additional values for degrees and fields of study.
 To add universities or other schools to your VIVO and make them available for your education work, use the orgs example to add the organizations, then run make_enum to update your enumerations.
 The new schools are now available for